 Mileage that is driven for a district sanctioned purpose in an employee's personal vehicle shall be reimbursed provided appropriate documentation is submitted establishing the date and time, place, and purpose of the travel.
-Mileage shall be reimbursed at 45 cents per mile and shall be based on the shortest, most reasonable, route available.
+Mileage shall be reimbursed at the current rate set by the Arkansas Department of Finance and Administration as of the date that travel occurred, or 45 cents per mile, whichever amount is higher.
+Reimbursement shall be based on the shortest, most reasonable, route available.

 Meals may be reimbursed for travel which necessitates an overnight stay when submitted according to the dictates of this policy.
 Reimbursement shall be prorated based on the percent of a day the employee is away on travel.
 For example, if an employee returns from his/her travel in the afternoon, he/she is only eligible for reimbursement for breakfast and lunch expenditures.
-Meals shall be reimbursed using a per diem plan: \$7 Breakfast; \$11 Lunch; \$23 Dinner.
+Meals shall be reimbursed using a per diem plan: \$15 Breakfast; \$20 Lunch; \$30 Dinner.
 Except as otherwise specified by the policy, meals are only reimbursable in conjunction with travel requiring an overnight stay.